Reaimua/Network-Architecture-Project/README.md

 [See Above]

 ### Collapsed Core Layer
+The collapsed core layer serves as a central hub for fast and reliable connectivity for the majority of the network traffic.
+It combines the best characteristics of both the distribution and core layers promoting redundancy and fault tolerance for uninterrupted operation at extremeley high speeds.
+The design is crafted to optimize throughput and minimize latency, enhancing network resilience in a simple architecture.

 ### Advantages
--
+- **Simplicity**: Easier to design and manage, especially suitable for smaller networks or environments with straightforward requirements.
+- **Cost-Effectiveness**: Requires fewer networking devices and infrastructure components, making it more budget-friendly.
+- **Reduced Latency**: Lowers latency by providing a more direct path for communication between access and core layers.

 ### Disadvantages
--
+- **Limited Scalability**:May face scalability limitations that affects long-term network growth.
+- **Reduced Redundancy**: Fewer opportunities for redundant pathways, potentially impacting overall network resilience.
+- **Simplified structure**: May compromise redundancy and fault tolerance.
+- **Less Granular Control**: Fewer layers result in less control over network segmentation and traffic management.
+- **Potential for Bottlenecks**: Simplification may lead to challenges in optimizing traffic flow, causing potential bottlenecks.

 # Considerations

+- Larger and more complex networks favor a 3-tier architecture, while smaller networks opt for the simplicity of a 3-tiered system.
-- I included link aggregations across the core layer to promote implement the fastest possible data transfer speeds.
+- Utilized link aggregations across the core layer to ensure the fastest data transfer speeds.
-- I paid attention to creating subnets that are related for easy tracking.
+- Carefully determined related subnets for easy tracking and management.
-- typically the network security protocols would be encompassed above or below the core layer for added speed.
+- Positioned network security protocols above or below the core layer to enhance overall speed.
-- link aggregations to the from the distribution layer to the core (tier-3) is another possiblity for the fast routing protocols.
+- Explored the option of link aggregations from the distribution layer to the core (tier-3) for accelerated routing protocols.
-- separate VLANs to encompass different parts of the access and distribution layers would be beneficial and can add improved security to the overall network.
+- Recognized opportunity to implement separate VLANs for distinct parts of the access and distribution layers, adding improved security to the network.